Branches

 was the original branch where development happened for two years before Rust support was merged into the kernel.

 It contains most of the abstractions that the project worked on as a prototype/showcase.
-Some of those will eventually land upstream, others may be reworked with feedback from upstream, and a few may be dropped if unneeded.
+Some of those may eventually land upstream, others may be reworked with feedback from upstream, and a few may be dropped if unneeded.

 , etc. KernelCI tests it.
 Finally, in the past, the Ksquirrel bot checked the PRs sent to it.